The translation of this document is outdated.

 July 2008]

 Section 33.
-City or municipality council meetings shall
+Council meetings shall examine draft

-examine draft decisions submitted by:
+decisions submitted by:

-2) committees of a city or municipality council;
+2) committees of a council;

-3) councillors of a city or municipality council;
+3) councillors of a council;

 4) the initiator of an extraordinary meeting;